Jaykul/alt.jaykul.github.io/_posts/2014-07-22-missing-content.md

 ---
 layout: post
 title: Missing Content
+subtitle: Where you should ask for updates and missing pages
 date: 2014-07-22 12:02:18 -04:00
 tags: [site-news, missing-content]
-description: Where you should ask for updates and missing pages
 ---

 Since I've blown away all my old blog content, there are a lot of pages missing that were really useful.